shoedler/shoedler54/README.md

 1. Solder diodes, hotswap sockets, reset- and powerswitches on the backside of each half.
 2. Direct-solder the ProMicro to the frontside of the PCB, along with the JST connector.
 (Pin Sockets are also an option for the mcu, if you want - it just makes the keyboard a bit thicker)

-> [!WARNING]
+> [!CAUTION]
 > Before you continue it's a good idea to verify that there's no short between the JSTs +/- terminal as well as the ProMicros VCC and GND.

-I suggest to load the firmware and check that everything works before assembly.
+I suggest to load the firmware next and check that everything works before assembly.

 ### Loading the ZMK firmware